top of page

 All you need to know about Vitamin D

-Vitamin D is such an important nutrient for bones, muscles, emotional health and perhaps most importantly now, boosting your immunity.
-Read on to find out more!
+Vitamin D is such an important nutrient for bones, muscles, emotional health and, perhaps most importantly right now, for supporting your immunity.
+And for women in midlife, its role becomes even more essential.
+Read on to find out why.

-Vitamin D is a key nutrient that our bodies need.
-It is most known for its role in protecting bones, teeth and muscles.
-Research studies also suggest it may help to reduce the risk of multiple sclerosis, decrease the chances of developing heart disease and ward off depression and anxiety.
-More recently however, this fat-soluble vitamin has hit the headlines due to the important role it plays in strengthening immunity.
-There have now been an increasing number of studies showing a link between low vitamin D and people worst affected by Covid.
+Vitamin D is a key nutrient that our bodies rely on.
+It’s best known for protecting bones, teeth and muscles, but research also suggests it may help reduce the risk of multiple sclerosis, support heart health and ease symptoms of depression and anxiety.
+More recently, this fat‑soluble vitamin has gained attention for the vital role it plays in strengthening immunity.

-Whilst it is possible to get vitamin D from food sources, such as oily fish, egg yolks and mushrooms, it is definitely not enough to fill the body’s requirements.
-Our main source of vitamin D is from direct exposure to sunlight, hence often known as the ‘sunshine vitamin’.
+Although Vitamin D is found in foods such as oily fish, egg yolks and mushrooms, these sources alone are not enough to meet the body’s needs.
+Our main source is direct exposure to sunlight, which is why Vitamin D is often called the sunshine vitamin.

 How much do we need?

-This is a tricky question to answer as everyone is unique and will have different requirements.
-However, one thing is for sure; the majority of people living in the northern hemisphere are deficient in this vital nutrient, so much so, that Government advice is to supplement during the autumn and winter at a minimum of 400iu but this may not be adequate for everybody.
-It is therefore worth getting your levels tested and consulting with a nutritional therapist to optimise your dose.
+This is a tricky question because everyone is unique and will have different requirements.
+What we do know is that the majority of people living in the northern hemisphere are deficient in this vital nutrient.
+Government advice recommends supplementing during autumn and winter with at least 400 IU, but this may not be adequate for everyone, especially midlife women, who often need higher levels for bone, mood and immune support.

-The elderly and those people with darker skin require an even greater amount of vitamin D than the rest of the population.
+• Older adults and people with darker skin often require more Vitamin D than the general population.

 Vitamin D supplements

-Vitamin D supplements come in different forms.
-For example, tablet, capsule, and liquid drops.
-If you have difficulty swallowing tablets or if you have digestive issues then liquid drops taken under the tongue (sublingual) would work best for you.
+Vitamin D supplements come in tablets, capsules and liquid drops.
+If you struggle with swallowing tablets or have digestive issues, sublingual liquid drops (absorbed under the tongue) may work best.

-When choosing a vitamin D supplement make sure you opt for D3 rather than the D2 form as it is better absorbed by the body and more effective at raising your levels.
+When choosing a supplement, always opt for Vitamin D3 rather than D2, as it is better absorbed and more effective at raising your levels.

 bottom of page